bolus123/PH2EWMA/README.md

 # Overview
-The purpose of PH2EWMA is to build a Phase II EWMA control chart with vairance components model in R.
+The purpose of PH2EWMA is to build a Phase II EWMA control chart with one-way random effects model in R.

 # Installation